-Since I travelled with a group through my university, I did not have much contact with the ABV staff prior to the trip.
-All communication went through my professor leading the trip, so I do not have many comments on this question.
+Since I traveled with a group through my university, I did not have much contact with the ABV staff prior to the trip.
+All communication went through my professor leading the trip, so I do not have any comments on this question.

 9. Are you willing to speak to other potential ABV volunteers?